-International Efforts
+2.3 International Efforts

-The Company is continuing to pursue claims against the Australian Government on behalf of U.S. shareholders pursuant to the Australia US Free Trade Agreement (AUSFTA).
-This potential international action is being progressed with a view to obtaining compensation from the Australian Government for the decision by the NSW Parliament to expropriate EL 7270 without payment of compensation.
+The Company is continuing to pursue action against the Australian Government on behalf of U.S. shareholders under the Australia US Free Trade Agreement (AUSFTA) with a view to obtaining compensation from the Australian Government for the decision by the NSW Parliament to expropriate EL 7270 without payment of compensation.